Grand Master Jin-Sheng Tu

-Grandmaster Tu Jin-Sheng is a noted master of Qigong and Chinese medicine.
+Grandmaster Tu Jin-Sheng is a world renown Grandmaster of Qigong and Chinese medicine.
 He is recognized as a Professor in medical societies in Taiwan, Japan, Canada and the U.S.A.
 He is also a master painter and musician.
-Although he has been covered extensively in his native language in China, his exposure to the West is just beginning.
-So far, for the English speaking world, he has only been covered in Kung Fu Magazine, Playboy and the Weekly World News.
+He has been covered extensively in his native country Taiwan, and his exposure to the West has been growing rapidly.
+In the English speaking world, he has been covered in Kung Fu Magazine, Playboy, Weekly World News, Ripley’s Believe it or Not, National Geographic, England BBC, and Germany ZDF.

 Achievements and Experience